-The guided rides at the York Cycle Festival & Rally are organised, led and managed entirely by volunteers from the Rally, local cycling clubs and national organisations.
+The guided rides at the Yorkshire Cycle Festival & Rally are organised, led and managed entirely by volunteers from the Rally, local cycling clubs and national organisations.

 We always need new volunteers to lead rides, be back markers, or to help with signing-on.
 If you feel you could contribute to the event in this way, thank you and please just email our rides co-ordinator.